African Penguin Facts

 African Penguin Distribution, Habitat, and Ecology

-However, in recent years, a few mainland colonies have begun to appear.
-Although the reason remains undetermined conclusively, it seems likely due to the rapid decline of mainland predators in the region.
+In recent years, a few mainland colonies have begun to appear.
+Although the reason still remains undetermined conclusively, it seems likely due to the rapid decline of mainland predators in the region.
+In all areas, though, it lives along the coastline, near the water.

-Finally, its own natural predators occur both in the sea and on land, as well.
-These mostly include sharks and fur seals at sea, and numerous terrestrial animals while on land or nesting, when it is at its most vulnerable.
+Unfortuntely, its own natural predators occur both in the sea and on land, as well.
+These mostly include sharks and fur seals at sea.
+Numerous terrestrial animals threaten it while on land or nesting, however.
+Though agile in the water, it remains slow and vulnerable on land.

 Species Sharing Its Range

-Check out our other articles on 6 Extremely Localized Invertebrates, Leaping Lesbian Lizard, Prohodna Cave, Regal Moth, Vervet Monkey, Indian Giant Squirrel, Blue Shark
+Check out our other articles on 6 Extremely Localized Invertebrates, Leaping Lesbian Lizard, Prohodna Cave, Regal Moth, Vervet Monkey, Indian Giant Squirrel, Blue Shark, Fire Salamander

 Leave a Reply